CrossTheRoadElec/Phoenix5-Documentation/README.md

 Opening Multiple Motors for a Drivetrain in Begin.vi:

 ![](images/LV-open4motors.png)

+## **Framework Components**
+Phoenix framework includes several components necessary for using CTRE devices.
+Unless otherwise specified, the main installation directory is C:\Users\Public\Documents\Cross The Road Electronics.
+Your drive letter may vary.

+### For PC
+The following items are installed on PC using the Phoenix Installer.
+See [here](#before-you-write-any-software) for more details on the installation process.
+#### LifeBoat GUI
+LifeBoat is the Windows Application used to interface with CTRE Hardware.
+It is used to install the roboRIO Web-Based Interface CAN Plug-in, giving users the latest roboRIO interface features for CTRE CAN devices.
+It is also used to upgrade firmware and settings for HERO and CTRE devices when attached to HERO.
+#### Device Firmware
+The most current firmware files for CAN devices are placed onto the PC during installation.

+For FRC they are located in: C:\Users\Public\Documents\FRC
+For non-FRC/HERO they are located in: C:\Users\Public\Documents\Cross The Road Electronics\LifeBoat\HERO Firmware Files
+#### C++/Java Libraries and API Docs
+The necessary binaries and javadoc/html documentation are placed into [User Folder]\wpilib\user.
+Eclipse needs to be restarted after installing in order for these libraries to be used.
+#### LabVIEW VIs
+The LabVIEW VIs for Phoenix Framework are placed into the filesystem along with the appropriate menu files.
+The current location is:
+Program Files (x86)\National Instruments\LabVIEW 2017\vi.lib\Rock Robotics\WPI\ThirdParty\Phoenix-LabVIEW.
+LabVIEW should be restarted after installing.
+#### HERO C\#
+This component includes all software to support the HERO Development Board.
+Visual Studio should be installed before running the Toolsuite Installer with HERO C# components.
+For more information on HERO, Visual Studio, and these software components, see the HERO User’s Guide.

+### For roboRIO (via LifeBoat)
+The following items are installed on the roboRIO using LifeBoat.
+See [here](#installing-phoenix-framework-onto-your-frc-robot) for more details on the installation process.
+This installation will need to be done once every time the roboRIO is re-imaged.
+#### Web-based Configuration CAN devices plug-in
+LifeBoat places all necessary files for the CAN portion of the roboRIO web-based configuration page.
+This installation will be necessary for any team using CAN devices.
+#### Phoenix Libraries (mandatory for LabVIEW teams)
+LifeBoat also places the binary files necessary for using the Phoenix Framework API.
+For Java/C++ teams, this is not mandatory as the Eclipse deploy will also place these binary files.
+For LabVIEW teams, this is the only way for the binary to be placed, so this install is mandatory.

+  **Note**: LabVIEW teams will need to run the LifeBoat roboRIO install any time the roboRIO is re-imaged and _should_ do so whenever the currently installed version of Phoenix has been updated.

+#### roboRIO Installation Details
+  List of paths (and source file names) of files placed onto the roboRIO:
+  Written file: /var/local/natinst/www/resources/hardware/Victor SPX_48.png (Victor SPX_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/Pigeon_48.png (Pigeon_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/CANifier_48.png (CANifier_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/Talon SRX_48.png (Talon SRX_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/PDP_48.png (PDP_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/PCM_48.png (PCM_48.png)
+  Written file: /var/local/natinst/www/resources/hardware/Jaguar_48.png (Jaguar_48.png)
+  Written file: /usr/local/frc/lib/libfrccanfirmwareupdate.so (libfrccanfirmwareupdate_2018.so)
+  Written file: /usr/local/frc/share/can_devices.ini (can_devices.ini)
+  Written file: /usr/local/frc/lib/libCTRE_PhoenixCCI.so (libCTRE_PhoenixCCI_2018.so)

+  The above files can be found on any computer that has Phoenix installed: C:\Users\Public\Documents\Cross The Road Electronics\LifeBoat\rio-files

 ## **Driver Station**
 ### What do I do when I see errors in Driver Station?